AnussaraP/Group-2/README.md

 - Also, 2 additional pages:
     - View a product page
     - Sign-up/Log-in page
 - The user can add products to the basket or save them as favourite items.
+- Responsive for iPhone 12